Harlem Globetrotters Petition NBA To Become League's 31st Franchise: 'Don't Get It Twisted; Basketball Would Not Be What It Is Today Without Us'

 “So, if you really believe what you’ve been saying about social justice, going back to ‘normal’ needs to look different.
 You can’t just act like we don’t exist anymore.
 It’s time to right the wrongs and rewrite history.
 It’s time for the NBA to honor what the Globetrotters have done for OUR sport, both here in the U.S. and around the globe,” the letter reads.

 “Based on what we’ve already proven, we can field a team of talent on par with the pros of today, and we want the chance to do that.
 As a world renowned and legendary professional basketball team, we petition Commissioner Adam Silver, the NBA governors and the powers that be to grant The Original Harlem Globetrotters an NBA franchise.
-Not now, but right now!”MORE NEWS: Socialist Community Activist India Walton Defeats Incumbent 4-Term Buffalo Mayor Byron Brown In Democratic Primary
+Not now, but right now!”MORE NEWS: Caught On Video: Man Pilfers Pomeranian Puppy From Citipups Pet Store In Greenwich Village

 The Globetrotters have seen numerous players go on to NBA careers including Wilt Chamberlain, Connie Hawkins and Nat “Sweetwater” Clifton.
 Now, the team is asking to be brought into the NBA ranks and given the opportunity full-time to compete against the other 30 franchises.